verbal-autopsy-software/pyopenva_GUI/docs/source/vignette.rst

 #. **Results window**: The "Results" window has three different panels: "Options", "Show Results", and "Save Results".
    The "Options" panel (at the top of the window) includes controls for choosing the number of CODs to include in summaries of the cause-specific mortality fractions (or CSMFs).
-Here, you can also remove `Undetermined` as from the CSMF summaries and examine your results for different age groups (adults, children, and neonates), for females or males, or a combination of the two demographic variables.
+Here, you can also choose to display the CSMF results as proportions (the default is to use percentages ranging from 0 to 100), and to examine your results for different age groups (adults, children, and neonates), for females or males, or a combination of the two demographic variables.
 In the "Show Results" panel located in the middle of the window, includes buttons for viewing the CSMF distribution as a table or a plot.
 There is also a "Show demographics" button which will display a table with the number of deaths by age and sex.
-These results, as well as the individual cause assignments, can be saved using the buttons in the bottom panel (under the label "Save Results").
+These results, as well as the individual cause assignments, can be saved using the buttons in the bottom panel (under the label
+   "Save Results").

    .. image:: img/vignette_interva_results.png